steadybit/docs-public/content/learn/10-architecture.md

 The agents are self updating.
 By default the agent queries our repository every 6h for updates and will install the updates immediately.

+See also [this documentation](install-configure/30-install-agents) for more details about the communication paths.